FAQ

 More details about the SKALE token are here: https://skale.network/token/

-What’s a SKALE Chain? x
+What is a SKALE Chain?

 A SKALE Chain is an Ethereum native and Ethereum-compatible chain that provides developers with increased scalability, faster throughput, and zero-gas transactions over Ethereum mainnet transactions.
 SKALE Chains provide EVM compute power, decentralized database storage, and other functionality to help not only power dApps but allow them to scale in a cost-efficient manner.
 The SKALE Network unique Proof of Stake model and operational ties with the Ethereum mainnet provides the security guarantees of Ethereum with the performance and cost efficiency of a Layer 2 solution.

-What’s the governing body for the SKALE Network?
+What is the governing body for the SKALE Network?

 The governing body for the network is the N.O.D.E.
 Foundation.
 The Foundation believes that validators must play a primary role in policing.
 Given their responsibility to the network, validators are highly incentivized to act in their best interest in guarding and preserving the integrity of the network.